- Education and Science»

 Homes of the First Settlers in America

-When they eventually felt a degree of security with regards to these dangers and uncertainties, they started to develop an interest in enhancing their abodes and structures and devoted more determined efforts in the direction of aesthetics and comfort in their new found country.
+Eventually, when the first settlers felt a degree of security with regards to surrounding dangers of wild animals, and the uncertainties of weather, they started to develop an interest in expanding their homes while devoting more determined efforts to providing some form of comfort in their new found country.

-It wasn’t until the very early years of the 18th century that walls made of rectangular panels was introduced and became the popular choice for building construction.
+Though all the were built with wood and their internal spaces divided with roughly cut wood planks (internal dividing walls), it wasn’t until the 18th century that walls made of rectangular panels were introduced and became the popular choice for building construction. early family homes

 The interest in beautiful surroundings by the early American settlers after the 'awakening', can be aptly described as an accidental happenstance.